 CMIP5 models have improved their representation of deep convection in the North Atlantic compared to CMIP3 models (de Jong et al., 2009).
-Nearly half of them convect at the correct location, and a third of them with some variability as do the observations.
+Nearly half of them convect at the correct location, and a third of them with some variability -as do the observations.
 The rest convects too often, too deep, and too far south in the subpolar gyre (Fig. 1).
 The cause for deep convection bias is model-dependent.
-The depth is linked to stratification and buoyancy forcings for more than half of the models (Table 2), as the area and location are to the sea ice extent (Fig. 1).
-In particular, models with the same sea ice component, CICE, seem to have the most accurate sea ice extent in the subpolar gyre and Greenland-Iceland-Norwegian seas, and the most accurate deep convection there.
-Surprisingly, some models exhibited counter-intuitive relationships, contrary to observations, between freshwater fluxes, local buoyancy forcings and mixed layer depth (Table 2).
-Dedicated studies should be performed by the modelling community to assess the causes of such spurious relationships, investigating the role of the vertical mixing parameterisation (Fox-Kemper et al., 2011) or the representation of the Canadian Archipelago (Komuro and Hasumi, 2005) for example.
-We found that deep convection leads to a redistribution of heat through the water column, so that the models with the most intense convection are in fact the warmest (Fig. 2); nothing consistent was found regarding density because of salinity mixing.
-Finally, the stronger the deep convection in CMIP5 models, the stronger their Atlantic Meridional Overturning Circulation 2 years later (Fig. 5), and in turn the stronger the heat export to the Arctic (Fig. 6).
+The depth is linked to stratification and buoyancy forcings for more than half of the models (Table 2); the area and location, to the sea ice extent (Fig. 1).
+In particular, models with the same sea ice component, CICE, seem to have the most accurate sea ice extent in the subpolar gyre and Greenland-Iceland-Norwegians seas, and the most accurate deep

+- 5 convection there.
+Surprisingly, some models exhibited counter-intuitive, unobserved relationships between freshwater fluxes, local buoyancy forcings and mixed layer depth (Table 2); dedicated studies should be performed by the modelling community to assess the causes of such spurious relationships.
+We found that deep convection leads to a redistribution of heat through the water column, so that the models with most intense convection are in fact the warmest (Fig. 2); nothing consistent was found regarding density because of salinity mixing.
+Finally, the stronger the deep convection in CMIP5 models, the stronger their - Atlantic Meridional Overturning Circulation two years later (Fig. 5), and in turns the stronger the heat export to the Arctic (Fig. 6).